Jess

 Hello, I’m Jessica (Jess).

-I’m a humanistic integrative counsellor, offering online and telephone counselling to adults across the UK.
-I’m based in Blandford, Dorset, and I am fully insured, DBS checked, and a registered member of the BACP.
+I’m a humanistic integrative counsellor offering online and telephone counselling for adults across the UK and, where appropriate, internationally.
+My practice is based in Dorset and guided by the BACP Ethical Framework.
+I am fully insured, DBS checked, and a registered member of the BACP.

-Like many of the people I work with, I understand how easy it can be to keep going on the outside while feeling overwhelmed underneath it all.
+Like many of the people I support, I understand how easy it can be to keep going on the outside while feeling overwhelmed underneath it all.
+I was drawn to counselling after experiencing the value of having a space where I could be my authentic self, feel heard, and feel genuinely supported.

 How I work